EugeneKorshenko/subkit-microservice/docs/eventdriven_style.md

 * Events are transmitted as they occur via asynchronous messages

 ##Publish/Subscribe
-All messages that transmitted are partitioned via a topics.
-A topic is the name of the channel, store or projection.
-A message partition is named by topic and is called stream.
+All messages that transmitted are partitioned via topics.
+A topic is the name of the channel, a store or a projection.
+A message partition is named by choosen topic and is called stream.

 ###Publish
 Publish a message to a stream.
 ```
-.eventsource
+eventsource
-.fromStreams(topics)
+.toStream(topic)
 .publish({key}, {value}, function(error, message){

 });
 ```

-Publish a message without checking consistency of a stream.
+Publish a message without checking the consistency of a stream.
 ```
-.eventsource
+eventsource
-.fromStreams(topics)
+.toStream(topic)
-.tryPublish({name}, {key}, {value}, function(error, message){
+.tryPublish({key}, {value}, function(error, message){

 });
 ```

 ###Subscribe
 ```
-.eventsource
+eventsource
 .fromStreams(topics)
 .on(JSONQuery, function(error, message){